MileHacker Logo

 Betawi Cuisine: Native to Jakarta, this cuisine is distinct.
 Must-try dishes include Soto Betawi (beef soup with coconut milk) and Kerak Telor (omelet with glutinous rice).

-Characteristics: Jakarta's food is rich in spices, often salty or spicy and sometimes sweet, with a powerful a choice for fresh ingredients and grains of rice as a staple.
+Characteristics: Jakarta's food is rich in spices, often salty or spicy and sometimes sweet, with a powerful a choice for fresh ingredients and rice as a staple.
 The blend of cultures yields complex taste profiles.

 Dining Customs & Etiquette